-Diffuse intrinsic pontine glioma (DIPG) is a rare and highly aggressive cancerA disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
-Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems. that develops from glial (or supportive) tissue in the brain, which supports and protects the brains neurons.
+Diffuse intrinsic pontine glioma (DIPG) is a rare and highly aggressive cancera disease where abnormal cells split without control and spread to other nearby body tissue and/or organs that develops from glial (or supportive) tissuea group of cells that work together to perform a function in the brain, which supports and protects the brains neurons.
 More specifically, it develops in an area of the brainstem called the pons, which is found at the base of the brain.

 The brainstem is a thin, stalk-like structure that connects the brain and the spinal cord.
 It is divided into three sections: the midbrain (or mesencephalon), pons (or metencephalon), and medulla (or medulla oblongata).
-Each component of the brainstem works together to control and regulate vital bodily functions, such as breathing, heart rate, bloodhello pressure, as well as the nerves and muscles used for seeing, hearing, walking, talking, and eating.
-As DIPG grows in the pons, the tumour puts pressure on the nerves and adjacent structures in the brain, which causes adverse changes in these bodily functions.
+Each component of the brainstem works together to control and regulate vital bodily functions, such as breathing, heart rate, bloodthe red bodily fluid that transports oxygen and other nutrients around the body pressure, as well as the nerves and muscles used for seeing, hearing, walking, talking, and eating.
+As DIPG grows in the pons, the tumoura tissue mass that forms from groups of unhealthy cells puts pressure on the nerves and adjacent structures in the brain, which causes adverse changes in these bodily functions.

 DIPGs and diffuse midline gliomas (DMGs) are often classified together, but can have different treatment options.
 For more information on DMGs, please refer to the Rare Cancers Australia Diffuse Midline Glioma page.